 Several magnificent temples share this corner of the forested foothills between Heian Jingu and Ginkaku-ji, but with its historic gatehouse the most prominent is Nanzen-ji.
 A short distance away are Nanzen-in, a subtemple noted for its garden's serene beauty, and Kochi-in, a subtemple, which also has a noteworthy garden.

-Like Ginkaku-ji, the villa of Nanzen-ji was turned into a temple on the death of its owner, Emperor Kameyama (1249–1305).
+As happened with Ginkaku-ji, the villa of Nanzen-ji was turned into a temple upon the death of its owner, Emperor Kameyama (1249–1305).
 By the 14th century this had become the most powerful Zen temple in Japan, which spurred the Tendai monks to destroy it.
-The 15th-century Onin Civil War demolished the buildings again, but some were reconstructed during the 16th century.
+During the 15th-century Onin Civil War the buildings were again demolished.
+Some were reconstructed during the 16th century.

-Nanzen-ji has again become one of Kyoto's most important temples, in part because it's the headquarters of the Rinzai sect of Zen Buddhism.

-Monks in training are still taught at the temple.
-You enter through the enormous 1628 San-mon (Triple Gate), the classic "gateless" gate of Zen Buddhism that symbolizes entrance into the most
+Nanzen-ji has again become one of Kyoto's most important Rinzai Zen temple complexes, and monks are still trained here.
+Entrance is through the enormous 1628 Sanmon (Triple Gate), the classic "gateless" gate of Zen Buddhism that symbolizes entrance into the most sacred part of

 the temple precincts.
 After ascending, visitors have a view of the city beyond and the statue of Goemon Ishikawa.
 In 1594 this Robin Hood–style outlaw tried but failed to kill the daimyo (feudal lord) Toyotomi Hideyoshi.
 He hid in this gate until his capture, after which he was boiled to death in a cauldron of oil, thus lending his name to the old traditional rounded iron bathtubs once popular in Japan.
 His story is still enacted in many Kabuki plays.